KostasAronis/OrderPreservingEncryptionDotNet/README.md

 ```

 ## Contributing
-Issues are wellcome.
+Issues are welcome.
 Pull requests are more than welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 Please make sure to update tests as appropriate.